mickymacirl/rathmackneecastle/README.md

 **Test Steps:**

-1. Open a browser and enter the url of the contact page.
+1. Open a browser and enter the URL of the contact page.
-2. Modify the url of the page and remove the second t in the contact.html page url, so trying to call the contac.html page.
+2. Modify the URL of the page and remove the second t in the contact.html page URL, so trying to call the contac.html page.
 3. Click the enter button.
-4. The user should be redirected to the 404.html page with a link back to the home page while maintaining the look and feel of the webite.
+4. The user should be redirected to the 404.html page with a link back to the home page while maintaining the look and feel of the website.

 **Expected:**